sapegin/washingcode-book/manuscript/120_Linting.md

 expect(isItCake(true, false, false)).toBe(true)
 -->

-I’m not a huge fan of teeny-tiny functions in general (see [Divide and conquer, or merge and relax](#divide-and-conquer) chapter), especially when the linter is the one demanding them, and I think having an arbitrary limit isn’t helping anyone.
+I’m not a huge fan of teeny-tiny functions in general, especially when the linter is the one demanding them, and I think having an arbitrary limit isn’t helping anyone.

+I> We talk about splitting code into functions in the [Divide and conquer, or merge and relax](#divide) chapter.

 ### Good rules when used correctly